ohsu-qin/qiprofile/doc/development.rst

 * Version numbers follow the *major*\ .\ *minor*\ .\ *patch* SemVer_
   scheme, where:

-  * *major* is 0 for private development checkpoints, 1 for the initial alpha public release, 2 for the beta public release, and incremented thereafter when a major feature set is introduced
+  * *major* is 0 for pre-release development, 1 for the initial alpha public release, 2 for the beta public release, and incremented thereafter when a major feature set is introduced.

+  * *minor* is 0 for unstable major version development checkpoints, 1 for the initial public major version release, and incremented thereafter for each non-backward-compatible change.

-  * *minor* and *patch* are numbers only starting at 1
+  * *patch* is a number only starting at 1, and incremented with each backward-compatible change.

+  A release is published to npm if and only if it is a public release, as described below.

 * Prepare to publish changes as follows: